 Before we get into the benefits of tailoring to a specific audience, you should understand the main differences between Google paid advertising and paid advertising within Facebook.

-- Google is good for fulfilling demand – search Google for a product or service to buy.
+- Google is good for fulfilling demand – people often search Google for a specific product or service to buy.

 - Lifecycle of a Google ad is Ad Creation, Ad Testing, Tuning and Tweaking the Ad.
-Then Forget it
+Then Forgetting it.

 - Facebook is good for generating demand through discovery.